Air India plane crash: 1 passenger from seat 11A survived, confirms Ahmedabad Police Commissioner - BusinessToday

 A survivor from seat 11A has been found alive in the wreckage of the Air India flight that crashed shortly after takeoff in Ahmedabad on Thursday, Ahmedabad Police Commissioner GS Malik confirmed.
+The passenger has been identified as Ramesh Vishwaskumar Bucharvada, 38.

 "The police found one survivor in seat 11A.
 One survivor has been found in the hospital and is under treatment.
 Cannot say anything about the number of deaths yet.
 The death toll may increase as the flight crashed in a residential area," Malik told ANI.

 The Boeing 787 Dreamliner, operating as flight AI171 from Ahmedabad to London Gatwick, crashed just minutes after takeoff at around 2:00 PM, plummeting into the residential quarters of doctors at BJ Medical College in the city's Meghaninagar area.
 The aircraft was carrying 232 passengers and 10 crew members.